-Code Outcomes in terms of Effects Examination methods Knowledg Knowledge - Student knows and understands:
+Code Outcomes in terms of Effects Examination methods Knowledge - Student knows and understands: e - Student knows and understands:

-W1 changes in the cell at the level of cell membrane, cytoplasm and nucleus initiating neoplastic processes and cell apoptosis.
-O.W1 oral credit W2 procedures involved in the production of antibodies used in immunohistochemical diagnosis.
-B.W1 oral credit Skills - St udent can: U1 analyze and interpret the results of immunohistochemical tests, make a diagnosis of cancer on the basis of the obtained results including differential diagnosis 0.U2 oral credit U2 plan immunohistochemical examination with selection of appropriate antibodies O.U3 oral credit Social cor npetences - Student is ready to: K1 use of objective sources of information, mainly scientific journals O.K4 oral credit K2 draw conclusions from their own assessment of the situation O.K5 oral credit K3 improve knowledge and skills necessary to correctly interpret results O.K8 oral credit
+W1 changes in the cell at the level of cell membrane, cytoplasm and nucleus initiating neoplastic processes and cell apoptosis O.W1 oral credit W2 Procedures involved in the production of antibodies used in immunohistochemical diagnosis B.W1 oral credit Skills - St udent can: U1 analyze and interpret the results of immunohistochemical tests, make a diagnosis of cancer on the basis of the obtained results including differential diagnosis 0.U2 oral credit U2 plan immunohistochemical examination with selection of appropriate antibodies O.U3 oral credit Social con npetences - Student is ready to: K1 use of objective sources of information, mainly scientific journals O.K4 oral credit K2 draw conclusions from their own assessment of the situation O.K5 oral credit K3 Improve knowledge and skills necessary to correctly interpret results O.K8 oral credit

-No. Course content Activities 1.
-Titles of lectures: 1. introduction to immunohistochemical methods.
+No. Course content Activities Titles of lectures: 1. introduction to immunohistochemical methods.
 Types of immunohistochemical reactions.
 Preparation of material for immunohistochemical staining.
 2.Apoptosis - detection using immunohistochemical methods.
 Immunohistochemistry in cancer diagnosis and histogenesis- the importance of immunohistochemical studies in cancer diagnosis.
-3.Immunohistochemistry in diagnosis and histogenesis of cancer- selection of chemical reactions.
-Immunohistochemistry in the diagnosis and histogenesis of cancer- the role of immunohistochemistry in determining tumor origin.
-4.Immunohistochemistry in diagnosis and histogenesis of cancer- specific markers for certain types of cancer.
-Immunohistochemistry in the diagnosis and histogenesis of cancer-the importance of immunohistochemical findings in determining predictive and prognostic factors of certain cancers. lecture
+1. 3.Immunohistochemistry in diagnosis and histogenesis of cancer- selection of chemical reactions.
+Immunohistochemistry in the diagnosis and histogenesis of cancer- the role of immunohistochemistry in determining tumor origin. lecture 4.Immunohistochemistry in diagnosis and histogenesis of cancer- specific markers for certain types of cancer.
+Immunohistochemistry in the diagnosis and histogenesis of cancer-the importance of immunohistochemical findings in determining predictive and prognostic factors of certain cancers.
+Translated with www.DeepL.com/Translator (free version)